dragin96/angular-ru-docs/aio/content/guide/animations.md

 <div class="alert is-helpful">

 **Note:** Within each  `trigger()`  function call, an element can only be in one state at any given time.
 However, it's possible for multiple triggers to be active at once.
 </div>

+{@a defining-animations-and-attaching-them-to-the-html-template}
 ### Defining animations and attaching them to the HTML template

 Animations are defined in the metadata of the component that controls the HTML element to be animated.
 Put the code that defines your animations under the  `animations:`  property within the  `@Component()`  decorator.

 <code-example path="animations/src/app/open-close.component.ts" header="src/app/open-close.component.ts" language="typescript" region="component"></code-example>

 When you've defined an animation trigger for a component, you can attach it to an element in that component's template by wrapping the trigger name in brackets and preceding it with an  `@`  symbol.
 Then, you can bind the trigger to a template expression using standard Angular property binding syntax as shown below, where  `triggerName`  is the name of the trigger, and  `expression`  evaluates to a defined animation state.

 ```
 <div [@triggerName]="expression">...</div>;